vipul-sharma20/online-store/README.md

 LIVE DEMO
 =========
-* Try the web browsable REST API at: [https://pure-caverns-3351.herokuapp.com/](https://pure-caverns-3351.herokuapp.com/) _(see login credentials at the bottom)_
+* Try the web browsable REST API at: [https://pure-caverns-3351.herokuapp.com/](https://pure-caverns-3351.herokuapp.com/) _(see login credentials at the bottom)_.
+First login and then try playing with the requests in the address bar.
 * Try making requests as explained earlier in the shell using httpie on [https://pure-caverns-3351.herokuapp.com/](https://pure-caverns-3351.herokuapp.com/)

 Examples: